FiestaHeroes/Documentation/docs/server_and_client_setup.md

 ```

 :::tip
-For the NA2016 GamigoZR install.bat, edit and change it to match your filesystem layout.
-The current path inside the .bat should self-explanatory on how you should have it.
+For the GamigoZR install.bat, edit and change it to match your filesystem layout.
+The current path inside the .bat should be self-explanatory.
 :::

 :::caution